-A trainee must be a foreign national who has:
+A trainee must be a foreign national who:

-- Be a foreign national who has a degree or professional certificate from a foreign post-secondary academic institution and at least one year of prior related work experience in his or her occupational field outside the United States; or
+- Has a degree or professional certificate from a foreign post-secondary academic institution and at least one year of prior related work experience in his or her occupational field outside the United States; or

-- Have five years of work experience outside the United States in the occupational field in which they are seeking training
+- Has five years of work experience outside the United States in the occupational field in which they are seeking training

-Practical Experience: Enhance the skills and expertise of exchange visitors in their academic or occupational fields through participation in a structure and guided work-based program.
+Practical Experience: Enhance the skills and expertise of exchange visitors in their academic or occupational fields through participation in a structure and guided training-based program.

 Limitations or Exceptions